Skip to main content

 What Do We Recommend After 50+ Projects?

-From building 50+ mobile apps across all three approaches:
+Here is what 50+ mobile apps across all three approaches has taught our team.

-Default recommendation: Flutter.
-Best performance per dollar.
-Fastest development velocity.
-Growing ecosystem.
-Most of our mobile projects (70%) use Flutter.
-Our mobile app developers have shipped 50+ cross-platform apps, and our mobile app development services cover the full lifecycle from scoping to app store launch.
+Our default pick is Flutter.
+It gives you the most performance per dollar, the fastest development velocity, and an ecosystem that keeps getting bigger.
+About 70% of our mobile projects run on it.
+Our mobile app developers have shipped 50+ cross-platform apps, and our mobile app development services carry the whole lifecycle, from scoping all the way to app store launch.

 FAQ